Vacant

 Example

 Vacant means all occupants have left the home with no intention of returning and no new occupants have moved into it, regardless of the presence of furnishings or other belongings.
 In the case of a newly constructed home, Vacant means occupants have not yet moved into the home.
-In the case of a newly acquired home, Vacant means occupants have not moved into the home within seven (7) days of when you take legal ownership of the home.
+In the case of a newly acquired home, Vacant means occupants have not moved into the home immediately after you take legal ownership of the home.
+(Some home insurance providers will consider a newly acquired home to be vacant if you don’t move into it with 7 days of taking possession.

 Contrary to popular belief, the presence of furniture in a home has no bearing on whether it’s vacant.
 Vacant homes can be fully furnished, and occupied homes can be entirely unfurnished (though they wouldn’t be nice to live in).